Page Template

 “Well, I’m sure you’re a man who can appreciate a girl with distinct tastes.”
 Dove flashed him her most innocent smile.
 “Ardbeg Ten.
 Straight up.”

-Niko raised a brow in interest and her heart sped up a notch.
-She imagined they had just made progress.
+Niko’s brow rose in interest and her heart sped up a notch.
+She imagined they’d just made progress.

-Saban who had been standing in observation grinned from ear to ear in obvious approval.
+Saban grinned from ear to ear in obvious approval.
 “Let me do the honors.
-I’ve got some last minute things to take care of, anyways.
+I’ve got some last minute things to take care of, anyway.
 Why don’t you two cozy up…and talk.”
 He gave Niko a knowing look then hastily sashayed out of the picture.

-He paused for a long second and when he spoke she wasn’t prepared for his directness.
+He paused for a long second and leaned in.
+His gaze locking with hers.
 “Tell me, Dove.
 Why are you here?
 Your talents are wasted in this…place.”
+She hadn’t been prepared for his directness.

 “Really?”
 Niko’s lips twitched.
-“But it is your business to make assumptions about me?”
+“But it’s your business to make assumptions about me?”

-A server briefly interrupted their discussion by setting the glass down in front of her.
-Dove eyed the generous portion of scotch.
+She started to respond when a server interrupted their discussion by setting the glass down in front of her.
+She eyed the generous portion of scotch.
 The drink would certainly knock her socks off.
-In truth, she wasn’t much of a drinker but this man made her feel like she should keep her guard up.
+In truth, she wasn’t much of a drinker but this man made her feel like she shouldn’t show any weakness.

 Niko’s intense stare made her hands tremble and she hoped he hadn’t noticed her reaction.

-“Unfortunately, I’ve made a vow not to drink…” He let the sentence hang.
-His emotionless expression didn’t hide the solemn tone.
+“Unfortunately, I’ve made a vow not to drink…” His emotionless expression didn’t hide the solemn tone.

 “A shame.”
 She raised the glass.
-“I can respect keeping vows,” she added before taking a healthy swallow.
+“I can respect keeping vows.”
+She winked before taking a healthy swallow.

 The liquid burned a path down her throat, constricting her breathing in the process.
-Her eyes threatened to water yet she maintained her composure without so much as a flinch from the effects of the strong alcohol.
-No way would she give him the satisfaction of seeing her make a fool of herself.
+Her eyes threatened to water yet she maintained her composure, resisting the urge to gag as she endured the effects of the strong alcohol.
+No way would he have the satisfaction of seeing her falter.
+She’d started this game and she’d have to see it through.

 “I admire a woman who can appreciate a good scotch.”
 His voice held a hint of laughter.

 Dove placed the untouched portion of the lethal drink on the table.
-When she could speak without her voice sounding scratchy she stated, “Looks could be deceiving.”
+She finally spoke without her voice sounding scratchy.
+“Looks could be deceiving.”

 “It certainly could.”
 He gave her a lopsided smile that made her heart stop.

+Oh my.
 For a brief moment they were in their own subspace.
 She watched him through her lashes, her body blushing from his hard stare.
-His eyes sucked her in and made it hard for her to turn from the sexual energy between them.
+His eyes sucked her in, making it hard for her to turn away from the sexual energy flowing between them.

 A chill assaulted her and their moment dissipated all too soon.
 Even before Harry’s hand touched her shoulder Dove knew he didn’t like what he was seeing.
-She looked up and stared into the cold, steel blue eyes of her manager.
+She glanced up and met the cold, steel blue eyes of her manager.

 Harry gave her a disapproving frown.
 “Are you ready?”

 Like an obedient child, Dove slid out of the chair without saying a word.
-She vowed to herself in that moment she would walk away when the time was right.
-She had to.
+Humiliation and anger flooded her.
+In that moment, she vowed she’d gather the strength to walk away from him once and for all.

-She smiled at Niko, feeling an odd sadness tug at her heart at being cheated out of time with him.
+Dove smiled at Niko.
+An odd sadness tugged at her heart at being cheated out of time with him.
 “It was good seeing you again.”

 “Perhaps you should ask Dove what she would welcome.”
-Niko’s hard edge and poker face made him appear suddenly dangerous.
+Niko’s hard-edge glare made him appear suddenly dangerous.

 Harry tightened his grip on her waist and she flinched in reaction.
-Dove hoped Niko would discontinue the challenge before things got out of hand and she wasn’t ready to be witness to it.
-These days she grew tired of Harry’s anger and jealousy.
+Dove hoped Niko would discontinue the challenge before things got out of hand.
+These days she’d grown tired of Harry’s jealousy and rage.
+She’d rather not to provoke him because she’d be the one facing the consequences.

-“Dove, my love, is it true you would welcome his company?”
+“Dove, my darling, is it true you would welcome his company?”
 Harry waited expectantly for the answer she knew he wanted to hear.

-She looked Niko in the eyes and for a brief minute she thought she witnessed a flicker of concern.
-Her pause made Harry’s body tense up.
+Her eyes met Niko’s and she thought she’d witnessed a flicker of concern.
+Her hesitation made Harry’s body tense up.

 Niko’s lips curved into a smile.
 “I believe the answer is in her lack of response.”
-He raised his hand out for Dove to take.
+He held his hand out to Dove.

-Harry shoved her roughly behind him to confront Niko.
+Harry shoved her roughly behind him as he confronted Niko.
 “You dare come into my place and disrespect me?
 You’re treading on dangerous territory.”

-She watched Niko’s jaw tighten at Harry’s rough treatment.
+She watched Niko’s jaw tighten at Harry’s rough treatment of her.

 “I suggest you curb your tone.”